Mikikn/gender-pay-gap-project/README.md

 Feedback and Iteration (1 week): Seek input from stakeholders, incorporate feedback, and refine the recommendations if necessary.

-By adhering to this plan, we aim to provide valuable insights and actionable recommendations to address the gender pay gap in the Banking and Finance sector, contributing to a more equitable and inclusive industry.
+By adhering to this plan, we aim to provide valuable insights and actionable recommendations to address the gender pay gap in the Finance sector, contributing to a more equitable and inclusive industry.